iwag/java-jersey-restful-server-client-sample/deploy_cloud.md

 - click [+] <img src="https://i.gyazo.com/594d23f0b5c29fc780568a6a711c9ccb.png"  />
 - input project name (ex. interview-gami)
 - click [create]
-- wait a moment (would take a few minute)
+- wait a second (would take a few seconds)
 - select your project in top of bar

 ## Create an Instance
-- Select Menu (〓) , then Compute Engine
+- Select Menu (〓) , then click Compute Engine
 - wait a second
 - select VM instances
 - Create an instance
   - Fill in like this <img src="https://i.gyazo.com/6c9e6d857cad9cd4e0e6cd7c4dbf1f4e.png" />
   - select micro in Machine type <- if select other type, you have to pay some money
     - <img src="https://i.gyazo.com/6935c7f9aa8d105de28cb62df3a842d7.png" />
-    - like right part micro is free
+    - micro is free as you can see
   - select ubuntu 16.04
   - select Allow HTTP  in  Firewall
 - click [create]